plouiserre/StressAPI/README.md

 ## Phases
 1. Contact an API OK
-2. Can configure the call of the API
+2. Can configure the call of the API OK
-3. Install programm
+3. Install programm and clean the organization of the code
 4. Store result in files
 5. Can call many time an API
 6. Measure the time of the call